 An example that I love to quote is that of Experian (a global information solutions company) that set out to digitally transform its sales function using a heavily customized Salesforce platform.
 But despite having a strong traditional training set-up, salespersons felt forced (low adoption rate) to use the application and the new workflow.
 And when they did use the CRM, many of their sales representatives entered data incorrectly.
 To resolve this, Experian leveraged Whatfix’s in-application guidance and learning and self-help support.
 In no time, the organization was able to improve user adoption time from 8 to 3 months and data quality by 20%; while also freeing up 13+ hours of salespersons’ time.

-Talk about facilitating a successful and measurable transformation!
+Talk about facilitating a successful and measurable digital transformation!

 Thus, with DAS, employees get the hang of software changes or additions faster, while sustaining productivity.
 At the same time, it guides users on how to optimally leverage all the features of the technology upgrade.

 It’s no secret that employee productivity and satisfaction (pegged to digital adoption levels) are critical for an organization’s DT efforts to deliver satisfactory results.
 So, always remember to make room for digital adoption tools, when planning your digital transformation journey.

 Here is a look at the five features of digital adoption tools that improve user experience and delivers organizational change.

 Being human (in the digital context) means having the ability to empathize with the employee’s concerns via employee data collection and analysis.
 That’s where a digital adoption platform delivers maximum value.
 It has the capability to make new technology more accessible and relatable for individual users – customized based on their unique needs.